hashed-io/Grants-Program/Afloat-Payments.md

 Afloat is partnering with Hashed Systems DAO LLC, a substrate development team with years of experience building blockchain applications.
 They have worked on substrate and Polkadot since spring 2021.
 Additional relevant experience below:

-[Proxy](https://prxyco.com/) manages $1B plus in assets from foreigh investors looking to benefit from the EB-5 visa program.
-It was built by real estate and EB5 attorneys, blockchain specialists and licensed investment advisors.
-It's plattform secures the chain of evidence and approvals between developers and funding sources of the projects leveraging the Polkadot ecosystem.
-The Hashed team built the entire application, deployed it and currently supports it.
+[Proxy](https://prxyco.com/): Pallets, front end and back end development that powers $1B plus in assets from foreigh investors looking to benefit from the EB-5 visa program.
+Nuilt by real estate and EB5 attorneys, and licensed investment advisors.
+It secures the chain of evidence and approvals between developers and funding sources of the projects leveraging Polkadot security.

 [Hypha DAO](https://dho.hypha.earth/#/): Smart contracts and front end development that enables the creation of flexible roles, assignments and contributions with recurring payments.
 Design and implement a graph data layer to improve web application performance.
 Design and build a [Double Entry accounting](https://us02web.zoom.us/rec/share/eRqiBvq-dsV0L_hEjW5e8DWNYQlUn2bLhI8-86jkRVwdXiN3TiD5edym17ubCd9R.QhKQw_Byy0t5_8SW?startTime=1647371674000) (Passcode: .V$C#Br2) plattform that streams wallet activity, supports token price history, reporting and currency conversion.